-Cocaine is a drug that can leave your system relatively quickly, though that doesn’t necessarily mean it’s not detectable by certain tests for longer periods of time.
-Scientists know the “half-life” for cocaine—which is the amount of time it takes for half of the drug to leave your system—is only 90 minutes.
+Cocaine is a drug that can leave your system relatively quickly, though that doesn’t necessarily mean it’s not detectable by certain tests for more extended periods.
+Scientists know the “half-life” for cocaine, which is the amount of time it takes for half of the drug to leave your system, is only ninety minutes.

-Each method has different lengths of effect which is also determined by how much cocaine is being consumed, and how often.
+Each method has different lengths of effect, which is also determined by how much cocaine is being consumed and how often.
 Some facts about the effects of cocaine use include:

-- Snorting can produce an effect in you for between 15 and 30 minutes
+- Snorting cocaine can affect you for between fifteen and thirty minutes.

-- Injecting it typically brings along a short period of euphoria, or a “rush,” within 30 seconds and can last as long as 20 minutes or as short as 10
+- Injecting cocaine typically brings along a short period of euphoria within thirty seconds and can last as long as twenty minutes.

-- Smoking has nearly immediate effect on someone and will last somewhere between five and 10 minutes
+- Smoking cocaine has a nearly immediate effect on someone and will last somewhere between five and ten minutes.

 All of these methods are also affected by the amount of cocaine being consumed as well as differences in physiology.
 In general, each of our bodies can tolerate different levels of nearly any substance due to how we have developed throughout life.